skonx/code-generator/README.md

 Then, when the block is added, the secret code is provided in the HTTP response.
 As the secret code is changed many times in a second, if the provided secret code is lost, the block content cannot be decrypted...

+The blockchain is initialized with few first blocks.
+The number of the first seeds (N_SEED) and the port of the API services (PORT) can be set as Environment variables.

 #### docker commands
 `docker build -t trendev/blockchain . && docker push trendev/blockchain`

+## Deploy on a Kubernetes Cluster
+You've to apply the content of `k8s/` folder:
+- create the `Namespace`
+- create the `NodePort Service`
+- create the `Pod` with 2 containers `code-generator` and `blockchain`

 ## Test with postman (newman)
 Test settings can be edited in order to reflect your own configuration